luapower/nw/nw.md

 ### `app:opendialog(t) -> path|{path1,...}|nil`

-Open a standard "open file" dialog.
+Open a standard "open file" dialog and wait for it to close.
 Fields of _`t`_:

   * `title` - dialog's title
-  * `filetypes` - supported file types
+  * `filetypes` - supported file extensions eg. `{'txt', 'jpg', ...}`
   * `multiselect` - allow multiple selection (false)
   * `initial_dir` - initial dir

+When `multiselect = true` the dialog returns a list of paths, otherwise it returns a path.
+If the user closes the dialog without choosing a file, it returns ni.

 ### `app:savedialog(t) -> path|nil`

-Open a standard "save file" dialog.
+Open a standard "save file" dialog and wait for it to close.
 Fields of _`t`_:

   * `title` dialog's title
-  * `filetypes` - supported file types
+  * `filetypes` - supported file extensions eg. `{'txt', 'jpg', ...}`
   * `filename` - default filename
   * `initial_dir` - initial dir

+If the user closes the dialog without choosing a file, it returns ni.

 ## Clipboard

 ### `app:getclipboard() -> {format1,...}`

-Get formats in clipboard.
+Get the formats currently in clipboard.

 ### `app:getclipboard(format) -> data`

-Get clipboard contents.
+Get the clipboard contents in one of the available formats.
 The format can be:

   * 'text' - returns a string.
   * 'files' - returns `{path1, ...}`